otero16/PowerShell-makes-life-simple/README.md

 2. Rights over my soul

-3. Answers to you math problems
+3. Answers to your math problems

 4. The formula explaining how to turn led into gold